 Tendons: After about 6 – 9 months, the tendons have evolved to the same level as the muscles.

 When planning a marathon, it can be seen as a practical example of visualization.
-You must actively imagine all the things that needs to be in place to the marathon race so it can become a reality for you.
+You must actively imagine all the things that need to be in place for the marathon race so it can become a reality for you.
 The keywords here are: